r4victor/tenthousandmeters/content/blog/python_bts_05.md

 }
 ```

-Similarly, `LOAD_DEREF` pushes on the stack content of a cell:
+The `LOAD_DEREF` opcode works by pushing the contents of a cell onto the stack:

 ```C
 case TARGET(LOAD_DEREF): {